moremorecoin/deeponiondocker/README.md

 Have you ever thought of staking your DeepOnion in Amazon Cloud?
 Or any of your VPS servers?
 Or even any of your old computers but get pushed back because of the ambiguous installation process?

 Recently I spend quite some time to compile the source code to built a docker instance.
 The compiling time is around 30 minutes each round, and I compiled it so many times to develop this docker instance so you don't have to spend the time again.
 If you know what docker is, you probably know you will love this solution.
-Because it is simple, straight forward, only takes minutes to run your wallet anywher to start staking.
+Because it is simple, straight forward, only takes minutes to run your wallet anywhere to start staking.

 ### Get started
 First, please install **Docker** and **Docker Compose** to your AWS/VPS/Any Computer, by following this guide: https://docs.docker.com/compose/install/